Science, Math, and Research Training (SMART)

 Dr. Marcela Torres is Director of Mathematical Studies

-As part of the Endeavor program, you will participate in the popular Roadmap to Success pre-orientation program, where you will take a short course led by the SMART faculty.
+As part of the Endeavor program, you will participate in the popular Endeavor Pre-Orientation program, where you will take a short course led by the SMART faculty.

 Short Course Description: Calling BS